chaosloth/esp-halloween-guillotine/README.md

 # Multi device controller for Halloween decorations

-This project controls multiple devices for a little bit of fun.
+This project controls multiple devices for a little bit of guillotine fun.
 Designed to control a guillotine and air solenoid after a victum triggers sensor

 ## Notes